blakemcbride/Dynace/README.md

 System overview is at:  docs/ORIENT.txt

-Build instruction are at:  docs/BUILD.txt
+Build instructions are at:  docs/BUILD.txt